lake-wg/edhoc/draft-ietf-lake-traces.md

 f3 26 20 b7 49 be e8 d2 78 ef a9
 ~~~~~~~~

-I selects its connection identifier C_I to be the byte string 0x0e, which since it is represented by the 1-byte CBOR int 14 is encoded as 0x0e:
+The Initiator selects its connection identifier C_I to be the byte string 0x0e, which since it is represented by the 1-byte CBOR int 14 is encoded as 0x0e:

 ~~~~~~~~
 C_I (Raw Value) (Connection identifier chosen by I) (1 byte)